tradecate/chart-time/README.md

 Chart Time is a desktop app for Windows that lets you log how much time you are looking at the financial charts.

+Perfect for those who believe looking at the charts too long takes too much energy.

 Add TradingView, Metatrader etc and watch the program tally it up.

 That's not all!